katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 ## geoknife components: fabric, stencil, knife

-The main components of a geoknife workflow are the fabric, stencil, and knife.
-These three components go into the final element, the geoknife "job" (geojob), which returns the processed data.
+The main components of a geoknife workflow are the "fabric", "stencil", and "knife".
+These three components go into the final element, the geoknife "job" (geojob), which defines what the user needs from the processing, allows tracking of the processing status, and methods to dowload the results.
 The fabric is the gridded web dataset to be processed, the stencil is the feature of interest, and the knife is the processing algorithm parameters.
-Each of the `geoknife` components is created using a corresponding function: fabrics are created using `webdata()`, stencils are created using `webgeom()`, and knives are created using `webprocess()`.
+Each of the `geoknife` components is created using a corresponding function: fabrics are created using `webdata()`, stencils are created using `webgeom()` or `simplegeom()`, and knives are created using `webprocess()`.

 This lesson will focus on discovering what options exist for each of those components.
 The next lesson will teach you how to construct each component and put it together to get the processed data.
 Before continuing this lesson, load the geoknife library (install if necessary).